Jaked222/Jaked222.github.io/reading.md

 subtitle: Symbols, to thoughts, to actions
 bigimg: /img/knowledge.jpg
 ---
-# Some of the books I've read that I would recommend
+# Some of the books that I would recommend

 * **Paramhansa Yogananda**
   * Autobiography of a Yogi